Romania: PM Citu to pay working visit to Brussels, set to meet presidents (...)

 |

-PM Citu to pay working visit to Brussels, set to meet presidents of European Council, European Commission
+PM Citu to pay working visit to Brussels, set to meet presidents of the European Council and the European Commission

-PM Citu to pay working visit to Brussels, set to meet presidents of European Council, European Commission.
+PM Citu to pay working visit to Brussels, set to meet presidents of the European Council and the European Commission.

 |